Proper communication tools are key in navigating the new normal, and we're here to help you figure out which to use.

 But first, let’s introduce the contenders:

-G Suite is a bundle of productivity and collaboration tools developed by Google Cloud.
+Google Workspace (previously known as G Suite) is a bundle of productivity and collaboration tools developed by Google Cloud.
 Through applications like Gmail, Google Docs, Google Drive, Google Meet, and Google Calendar, it’s really easy for teams to collaborate on shared projects in real-time.

 Microsoft 365, on the other hand, is a bundle from Microsoft that includes all of their most popular office applications, including Microsoft Word, Microsoft Excel, Microsoft OneDrive, and even the video conferencing app Skype.